aduffy70/LabNotes/_posts/2017/2017-02-10-Upgrade-cordate-to-Ubuntu-1604.md

 categories:

 ---
-Support for Ubuntu 12.04 ends in April 2017, so I need to upgrade.
+Support for Ubuntu server 12.04 64 bit ends in April 2017, so I need to upgrade to Ubuntu server 16.04 64 bit.

-# Current layout:

 # Strategy: